Entering the European market for fresh peas

 When you choose to get fair-trade certified yourself, you could use for example Fair for Life or Fairtrade International (Fairtrade Labelling Organizations International).
 Be aware that social circumstances have become a key element in the trade of fresh peas, but a Fair Trade label is still a niche requirement.

-2. Through what channels can you get fresh peas on the European market?
+2. Through which channels can you get fresh peas on the European market?

 Imported fresh peas such as sugar snaps and mangetout are exclusive vegetables but common in most supermarkets.
 Excellent quality and Class I peas are the standard in practically all market segments.
 Most of these fresh peas enter the market through importers that are specialised or well-integrated in the sourcing and production of exotic vegetables.